bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 ### 7. Console:

 The Console tab is one stop place for Essbase Administrator tools such as:
-*	Export Utility: Command-Line tool for exporting the outline of a cube and other related elements into a DBX template an application workbook.
+*	Export Utility: Command-Line tool for exporting the outline of a cube and other related elements into a application workbook.
 *	LCM: Life-Cycle Management tool is used for backing up and restoring the Essbase artifacts
 *	Command-Line Tool: CLI utility for Cloud Essbase platform
 *	Migration Utility: This utility is used for migrating Essbase artifacts  between Essbase instances and environments.
 This tab also contains the download links for Smart View and Cube Designer add-ins.
 Extensions and Essbase Client tools such as MaxL, Java API, and othersnder are also available in the Desktop Tools section.